Walk this way: diversity in volunteering – London

 In June, Jump brought together a consortium of four progressive organisations to look at the issue of diversity – BT, Cancer Research, Sport England and National Trust.

 Thanks to sponsorship by Jump, Sport England, National Trust and Cancer Research UK this is a free event.
-Places are limited you can register below to secure a ticket.
+Please note that due to high demand – places are limited – you can only book two tickets per organisation.
+Please register your details below to secure a ticket.

 Need an invoice to pay?